 - STA 240L Probability for Statistics (Recommended starting Spring 2020) or STA 230 Probability (MATH 230) or STA 231 (MATH 340) Advanced Introduction to Probability

-- STA 360 Bayesian and Modern Statistics (It is essential that you take this course by the end of your junior year.)
+- STA 360 Bayesian and Modern Statistics (Ideally take this course by the end of your junior year.)

 - STA 440 Case Studies in the Practice of Statistics (Taken any time during senior year.)
 STA 540 can also be used to meet this requirement.

-Electives are intended to provide breadth in statistical thinking and methods.
+Electives are intended to provide breadth in either thinking and methods.
 All electives must contain statistical content beyond what is covered in STA 210.
-STA 199 and STA 198 are allowed to count as a statistics elective, but STA 611 (Introduction to Mathematical Statistics) cannot be used towards this requirement.
+STA 199 or STA 198 is allowed to count as a statistics elective, but STA 611 (Introduction to Mathematical Statistics) cannot be used towards this requirement.
 Up to 1 independent study course can be used towards this requirement (we will continue to consider up to 2 independent study courses for 2020 and May 2021 graduates).
 Faculty advisors and the Director of Undergraduate Studies will help majors to select elective courses in accordance with their academic goals.
 See Course Descriptions and Pathways for potential choices.